psychiatric-genomics-consortium/mdd-wave3-meta/README.md

 cp config.yaml-template config.yaml
 ```

-Then edit and fill in `config.yaml` with the required parameters.
+Then edit and fill in `config.yaml` with the required parameters for the analysis to be conducted.

 ### Step 4